Llanidloes Town F.C.: History

 The first ever recorded game of football in mid Wales was in Llanidloes at the 'Lower Green' on Victoria Avenue on 26 December 1870.
 The club was founded 5 years later in 1875, the same year as Newtown.
 The club are recorded as playing a fixture against Newtown on Christmas Day 1875 on a field called Caegwyn.
 'Records of Llanidloes' early days are quite patchy, but it is known that the club reached the semi-final of the Welsh Cup in 1881, losing to Newtown.

+There are no reports in the newspaper archives of Llanidloes entering any cup competitions between 1882 and 1892.
+A report from 1892 suggested there had been no football in recent years.
+A Llanidloes club re-emerged in 1892 when it entered the Welsh Cup.

+In September 1904 a report said Llanidloes Football Club were in a bad way financially and did not form a club for the 1904–05 season.
+In July 1905 a new club was formed at the Van Vaults called Llanidloes United.
+The new club entered the Welsh Amateur Cup.

 At the start of the 1906–07 season, Llanidloes embarked on league football and joined the Montgomeryshire and District League.
 Success quickly followed and the club took the league championship six times during the eight years the competition was in being prior to 1920.
 The 1920s and 1930s were the most successful decades in the club's history.
 The Mid Wales League title was won on seven occasions and the club reached five Welsh Amateur Cup finals, winning the trophy in 1922.
 In addition, Llanidloes won the Montgomeryshire Challenge Cup thirteen times, including eight successive wins between 1928 and 1935.

+In October 1945 a public meeting was held to discuss the future of football in the town.
+At the meeting it was resolved to form a club called Llanidloes Town.
+J.W.
+Jones was elected as chairman with Maxwell Phillips as secretary and H. Neville Meredith as treasurer.